-A modern business dashboard is a sort of information tool that helps you manage the hundreds of vital parts of your operations.
-This management tool simplifies large, complex data sets into manageable and meaningful visualisations that can be utilized to make responsive adjustments and ensure a smooth and profitable course of operations.
-These visualisations center around revealing and demonstrating trends, ratios, gross and net fluctuations, market concerns and any other relevant information to your business.
+A modern company dashboard is a sort of informational tool that helps you manage the hundreds of vital parts of your operations.
+This management tool simplifies large, complex data sets into manageable and meaningful visualisations that can be utilised to make responsive adjustments and ensure a smooth and profitable course of operations.
+These visualisations centre around revealing and demonstrating trends, ratios, gross and net fluctuations, market concerns and any other relevant knowledge to your business.
+Some other benefits include:

-The importance of dashboards is that they provide an at-a-glance overview of how your entire business is operating, much like a dashboard in a car.
+Centralised view of KPIs: The importance of dashboards is that they provide an at-a-glance overview of how your entire business is operating, much like a dashboard in a car.
 These are not oversimplifications, but rather consider every piece of information in order to paint a coherent and accessible picture of your operations.
 While drivers rely on their automobile dashboards to ensure a safe and secure journey, so too are dashboards becoming ever more important in today’s business climate.
-In order to assure your business’s longevity and stability, dashboards benefit your entire endeavor by simplifying otherwise overly complex information into a unified interface.
+In order to assure your organisation’s longevity and stability, dashboards benefit your entire endeavour by simplifying otherwise overly complex information into a unified interface.

-Dashboards are important for many reasons; they allow you to gather as much meaningful information as possible from large data sets, they consolidate information into a single, legible interface, they save on time and manpower and they provide an objective recapitulation of progress to serve as a foundation for discussions, team-building and future projects.
-To give you an idea how state-of-the-art business dashboards should look like take a closer look at our dashboard examples and templates for different business departments above.
+Enhanced team communication: Dashboards are important for many reasons; they allow you to gather as much meaningful details as possible from large data sets, they consolidate information into a single, legible interface, they save on time and manpower and they provide an objective recapitulation of progress to serve as a foundation for discussions, team-building and future projects.
+Allowing for enhanced communication between critical players.
+Like this, a collaborative data-driven culture will be implemented and the company will thrive with it.

-The use of dashboards is becoming increasingly more mainstream in today’s economic climate: not simply for the ease of accessibility, but because of the inherent ability for business dashboards to be custom designed for a particular operation, depending on the goals of the business management and what information is necessary to have on hand.
+The use of company dashboards is becoming increasingly more mainstream in today’s economic climate: not simply for their ease of accessibility, but because of their inherent ability to be custom designed for a particular operation, depending on the goals of the organisation and what information is necessary to have on hand.
 It comes down to the questions, ‘what problem do you need to solve’?

-Analytical dashboards can be employed to identify patterns and opportunities, design strategic aims and compare trends over time.
+Analytical business dashboards: This type is designed to provide insights based on data collected over time; they answer the question ‘how is your business doing’, based on in-depth analyses of data collected during your past operations.
+They can be employed to identify patterns and opportunities, design strategic aims and compare trends over time.
 In the simplest sense, analytical dashboards help you evaluate the current status of your business and address questions such as; are profits higher or lower than last year?
 Where are our most and least productive operational regions?
 Has a particular marketing campaign been successful?

-The other predominant business dashboard type is the operational dashboard.
-Operational dashboards are designed to help reveal whether business operations are on track or not.
+Operational dashboards: Designed to help reveal whether business operations are on track or not.
 They can be used when it is imperative to act on issues quickly, for example in regards to sales, marketing, customer services and queries and supply-chain management.
-While there are inevitably some similarities between analytical and operational dashboards, operational dashboards specialize in the ability to help you develop forecasts and business predictions, and to act on essential information immediately.
+While there are inevitably some similarities between analytical and operational dashboards, operational dashboards specialise in the ability to help you develop forecasts and business predictions, and to act on essential information immediately.

-There are many variations of dashboards, and even analytical and operational ones can be tailor-made for your business or particular business aims.
-It is merely a matter of identifying what the relevant information is and what are your entrepreneurial aspirations, restrictions, strengths and weaknesses.
+There are many variations of dashboards, and even analytical and operational ones can be tailor-made for your particular aims.
+It is merely a matter of identifying what the relevant information is and what are your entrepreneurial aspirations, restrictions, strengths, and weaknesses.

 Setup only takes one minute.
 No credit card required!

-Dashboards are a vital part of any organization and may serve as the foundation for any meeting, investigation or decision-making process in you company.
-They are a succinct and valuable source of information and their growing recognition is unequivocally due to their universal relevance.
-Now that you are ready to design or employ a dashboard for your business, whether an operational, analytical or custom-built one like one of the dashboard examples above, there are certain rules which you must follow.
-Specifically, there are five general themes governing the best practices for business dashboards.
+Dashboards are a vital part of any organisation and may serve as the foundation for any meeting, investigation, or decision-making process in you company.
+They are a succinct and valuable source of knowledge and their growing recognition is unequivocally due to their universal relevance.
+Now that you are ready to design or employ a dashboard for your business, whether an operational, analytical, or custom-built one like one of the examples above, there are certain rules which you must follow.
+We will cover some of the most important ones next.

-1) Make Your Metrics Matter: The time spent designing and implementing a dashboard will not be useful if the information contained is irrelevant.
-Make sure to research what information is actually necessary to include before beginning to design it.
+1) Make Your Metrics Matter: The hours spent designing and implementing a dashboard will not be useful if the information contained is irrelevant.
+Make sure to research what details are actually necessary to include before beginning to design it.

-3) Make it Interesting: Sifting through excessive information is boring.
-Utilize the directness of visualisations to maintain your audience’s attention.
-When you can make your dashboard interactive, you are guaranteeing a more interested audience and a more robust transmission of information.
+4) Make it Interesting: Sifting through excessive information is boring.
+Utilise the directness of visualisations to maintain your audience’s attention.
+When you can make your dashboard interactive, you are guaranteeing a more interested audience and a more robust transmission of relevant facts.

-Creating great dashboards isn’t as hard as it used to be thanks to modern dashboard designer tools and their intuitive approach.
+Creating great dashboards isn’t as hard as it used to be thanks to modern dashboard designer software and their intuitive approach.
 However, it hasn’t become a no-brainer either.
-Dashboard design is the cherry on top of your BI project and you still need some strategic thinking and good judgement when it comes to design principles.
-Here are five tips for you to create beautiful dashboard templates:
+Dashboard design is the cherry on top of your BI project and you still need some strategic thinking and good judgment when it comes to design principles.
+Here are a few tips for you to create beautiful business dashboard designs:

-2) Have a color-consistency: whether you choose to stick to your company’s or client’s colors, stay consistent.
-You can pick up to 3 main colors maximum and stick to them, to avoid messiness and a too strong mental effort from the reader.
-Intense colors are also to be avoided.
+2) Have a colour-consistency: Whether you choose to stick to your company’s or client’s colours, stay consistent.
+You can pick up to 3 main colours maximum and stick to them, to avoid messiness and a too strong mental effort from the reader.
+Intense colours are also to be avoided.

-4) Put yourself in your audience’s shoes: and build your business dashboards accordingly.
-Will you share it to many different people with different needs?
-Will it be viewed in silent at an office desk, or presented among different screen types anytime it is needed?
-The reader must be able to employ the information whichever situation he/she is in.
+4) Put yourself in your audience’s shoes: Build the best business dashboards for individual needs.
+Will you share it with many different people with different needs?
+Will it be viewed in silence at an office desk, or presented among different screen types anytime it is needed?
+The reader must be able to employ the information in whichever situation he/she is in.

-5) Take advantage of datapine’s dashboard templates: last but not least, we have created over fifty dashboard examples that you can use as an inspiration for your own.
+7) Take advantage of datapine’s dashboard templates: Last but not least, we have created over eighty examples that you can use as an inspiration for your own.
 Sorted out per function and industry, they gather specifically related KPIs you need to track to ensure performance is improving.